How are Status of Women Rankings Determined?

 1. Shift in Definition: We help our community redefine an issue or problem.

-2. Shift in Behavior: We inspire new action, behavior or awareness.
+2. Shift in Behavior: We inspire new actions, new behaviors or increased awareness.

 3. Shift in Engagement: We identify, unite and engage people and partners across the state.